chekalisa/predict_schizophrenia_from_brain_images/README.md

 # Predict schizophrenia using brain anatomy

-Predict schizophrenia from brain grey matter (GM). schizophrenia is associated with diffuse and complex pattern of brain atrophy.
-We will try to learn a predictor of the clinical status (patient with schizophrenia vs. healthy control) using GM measurements on the brain participants.
+We aim to predict schizophrenia based on brain grey matter (GM).
+Schizophrenia is linked to a widespread and intricate pattern of brain atrophy.
+Our objective is to develop a model that can distinguish between individuals with schizophrenia and healthy controls using GM measurements.
+This project was conducted as part of an exam assignment for Professor Edouard Duchesnay’s Machine Learning course in the MoSEF Data Science program at Paris 1 Panthéon-Sorbonne.

 ## Dataset